Echtzeitsysteme/gips-seams-2023-artifact-vm/tutorial/tutorial.md

 	- Disable the checkbox: `Use system defaults`
 	- Add your preferred layout and *also remove the default one*(!).
 - **Snapshots**: You can create snapshots of your VM within the VirtualBox window.
 This can be useful especially if you want to change settings or try out other specifications.

+### Problems/Hints for Eclipse

+Sometimes, Eclipse and its cache produce strange errors that cannot be solved by rebuilding all projects.
+In this case, try these steps:

+- **Build automatically**: Make sure that `Build Automatically` is enabled in the `Project` menu (in the top navigation bar).
+- **Refresh the workspace**: Select all projects in the workspace and hit `F5`.
+- **Clean the workspace**: Select all projects in the workspace, click on `Project` (in the top navigation bar)/`Clean...`, select `Clean all projects` and click on `Clean`.

+## Contact and Help

+If you have any other problems running the example or the VM, feel free to open [an issue at GitHub](https://github.com/Echtzeitsysteme/gips-seams-2023-artifact-vm/issues).